How to Become an Indiana Notary

 Can a non-resident become a notary in Indiana?

 Yes.
-A nonresident may apply to become an Indiana notary public if the nonresident meets all the following requirements (IC 33-42-12-1[b]):
+A non-resident may apply to become an Indiana notary public if the non-resident meets the following requirements (IC 33-42-12-1[b]).
+A non-resident must:

 - Satisfy the same qualifications as Indiana residents, setting aside the residency requirements.

-- Continuously maintain his or her employment in Indiana.
+- Continuously maintain his or her Indiana employment.

-- Relinquish his or her notary commission if he or she ceases to be primarily employed in Indiana.
+- Relinquish his or her Indiana notary public commission if the non-resident notary ceases to be primarily employed in Indiana.

 How much does it cost to become a notary in Indiana?